Everything you need to know about search engine optimization (SEO)

 - Regularly analyzing performance

 Once you’ve determined your relevant keywords and search terms, it’s time to work on creating the content.
-At the beginning of the writing process, think about how your content can answer questions of who, what, where, when, and why.
+At the beginning of the writing process, think about how your content can answer questions of:

 Pro tip: When creating content, avoid keyword stuffing.
 This practice of over-inserting the keyword you’re trying to rank for is frowned upon.
 Plus, Google can recognize when someone is clearly mentioning a search term repeatedly and downgrade your ranking.